 Wednesday, December 8, 2010

-Have you seen the "sigbin" while in Inopacan.
+Have you seen the "sigbin" of Inopacan.

-In the 70’s and 80's (even in early 90’s), if you truly came from Inopacan, you must have heard the old story that there was a witch in Sitio Bacungbacung of Brgy.
+In the 70s and 80s (even in the early 90s), if you truly came from Inopacan, you must have heard the old story about the dreaded witch in Sitio Bacungbacung of Brgy.
 Linao who kept a sigbin as a pet.
-People in town thought that sigbin is a diabolic creature that follows whatever its master has commanded to do.
-When it is untethered and released by the witch and allowed to go outside, the sigbin is expected to perform a scary act or a demonic attack on unsuspecting prey in the darkness of the night.
-By day time, the master would tether this unusually hideous pet and hid it in a cage covered with dark cloth and kept in a secret room.
+People in town thought sigbin was a diabolic creature that obeyed whatever its master had commanded to do.
+When untethered and released by the witch, or allowing it to go outside, this sigbin is expected to perform a scary demonic attack on unsuspecting prey in the darkness of the night.
+Normally, during the daytime, the master would tether this hideous pet in a secret room and hide it in a cage covered with a dark cloth.

-I never heard that there was a follow up investigation conducted by the authorities on the alleged sigbin that killed a boy.
-By the way, I learned this while I was in college that there was this group from VISCA (Visayas State College of Agriculture) who tried to gather factual information about sigbin for a sort of a special study.
-They even offered a hefty sum of money to those who can bring them a real sigbin (dead or alive) for documentation.
+Years later, while I was in college, I learned from a reliable source that there was this group from VISCA (Visayas State College of Agriculture in Baybay, Leyte) who tried to gather factual information about the sigbin for a sort of special study.
+They even offered a hefty sum of money to those who could bring them a real sigbin (dead or alive) for documentation.
 Until now, there’s no news if they already found one.
-It is the same group who tried to search the species of fabled “nangka” (jackfruit) that would bear fruits underground.
+It is the same group who tried to search for the species of fabled nangka (jackfruit) that would bear fruits underground.

 No comments: